georgehipp/sysinfo/README.md

 Depending on your OS you may need to make the file executable.
 Example:
-For OSX you could add .command as an extention, chmod a+x FILE and move to Applications.
+* OSX you could add .command as an extention, chmod a+x FILE and move to Applications.
-For Windows the .exe extention should just work.
+* Windows the .exe extention should just work.
-For Linux you can ./sysinfo and it should also work
+* Linux you can ./sysinfo and it should also work

 ### Validate